vpeddu/Slowqc/README.md

 # Slowqc
-RNAseq Pipeline to go from raw Fastq files to DEBrowser/iDEP ready input
+RNAseq Pipeline to qc RNAseq FASTQ files with options for trimming, assembly, and export to iDEP/DEBrowser ready input.

-This pipeline accepts untrimmed FASTQ files and performs the following:
+This script accepts untrimmed FASTQ files and performs the following:
 * Quality and adapter trimming using `Trimmomatic`
 * Transcript abundance quantification using Kallisto
 * Alignment and quantification to Human mitochondrial, and ribosomal sequences (5.8s, 18s, 28s) using  `Bowtie2`